Why Become a Member?

 - To gain visibility.
 Associate NGOs’ activities and initiatives will be promoted in Dianova’s web site and social media and other promotional material.

-As a legal entity, you too can join the Dianova Network and become an associate member of Dianova International.
+As a legal entity, you too can join and become an associate member of Dianova International.
 This member status has been designed to allow NGOs to advance their common objectives and to give organized civil society a stronger voice within international organizations.

 Any not-for-profit legal entity registered with the United Nations Department of Economic and Social Affairs (DESA) or with status to the ECOSOC and working in the fields of education, youth, addiction treatment and prevention, women’s rights and/or social and community development can apply to become an associate member of Dianova International.

-The associate members of Dianova International must commit themselves to: respecting the Universal Declaration of Human Rights, submitting their annual reports to Dianova International; notifying any modification of their bylaws to Dianova International.
+Associate members must respect the Universal Declaration of Human Rights, submit their annual reports to Dianova International; notify any modification of their bylaws to Dianova International.

-Associate members must pay an annual membership fee which amount is determined by the Assembly of Delegates.
-For the year 2019, this membership fee amounts to:
+The amount of the annual membership fee which is determined annually by the Assembly of Delegates.
+This fee currently amounts to:

 - Budget less than 50,000 EUR: exempt from fee